Colleen Reuland, MS – Director

-Ms. Stover is the Program Manager for OPIP who provides day-to-day support for program administration, finance, project management, and planning.
+Ms. Stover is the Program Manager for OPIP who provides day-to-day support for program administration, finance, project management, research tasks, and program planning.
 Ms. Stover has experience working with young children and families who interact with health and human services, and she also has experience in health policy and advocacy for youth.
-Ms. Stover has a master of Public Health focused on health services for Maternal and Child Health.
+Ms. Stover has a Masters of Public Health focused on health services for Maternal and Child Health.

 Madelynn Tice, MPH – Research Associate

 Ms. Tice joined Oregon Pediatric Improvement Partnership in Fall 2019 as a Research Associate.
 She provides support to various quality improvement projects seeking to improve health and resilience for children with social and medical complexity using a community based approach.
 Ms. Tice seeks to utilize her previous research experience in child development, mental health, and maternal child health to create positive changes across Oregon for children and families.
 Ms. Tice has a Masters of Public Health in Social and Behavioral Sciences.